tnyeanderson/pixie/README.md

 That script will boot over the network using the provided Ubuntu 22 artifacts, and the cloud-init files from `data/files/boots/ubuntu/cloud-init` will be rendered using Go templates and provided to the machine for initialization.

+If the MAC address isn't configured in pixie, the default iPXE script will be sent, which simply opens a shell.
+The request will appear in the logs so you can easily add it to your config.